 Cover Letter

-I am excited to apply for the NIH Postbaccalaureate IRTA program as a graduating senior at the University of Rhode Island majoring in Cell and Molecular Biology.
-My long-term goal is to attain a Ph.D. in the field and pursuing research with the NIH will give me valuable experience to that aim.
+As a graduating senior at the University of Rhode Island majoring in Cell and Molecular Biology, I am excited to apply for the National Institutes of Health (NIH) Postbaccalaureate IRTA program.
+My long-term goal is to attain a Ph.D. in the field and pursuing research with the NIH will provode me with valuable experience and additional preparation to achieve this aim.
 This program has been strongly recommended to me by multiple professors and advisors.
-As the NIH is the core of the U.S biomedical research, I know I would be able to receive world-class mentorship and continue to grow the essential skills to be a successful scientist.
+As the NIH is the core of the U.S biomedical research, I know I would be able to receive world-class mentorship and continue to develop essential skills to be a successful scientist.
 Given the opportunity to join the NIH community, I know I will thrive and make strong contributions in the field of microbial molecular research.

 My prior research and undergraduate coursework have thoroughly prepared me to be a successful Postbaccalaureate IRTA trainee.
 For the past three semesters and one summer, I have conducted research in Dr. Kathryn Ramsey’s lab through three different avenues.
-I completed independent research for credit through CMB 491, completion of a Honor’s project, and through the RI-INBRE SURF program.
-The focus in her laboratory is investigating mechanisms of gene regulation at the transcriptional and translational levels within the model organism, Francisella tularensis.
+I completed independent research for credit through CMB 491, completion of a Honor’s project, and through the RI-INBRE SURF program (a summer program).
+The focus in Dr. Ramsey’s laboratory is investigating mechanisms of gene regulation at the transcriptional and translational levels in the bacterial pathogen, Francisella tularensis, using the attenuated Live Vaccine Strain (LVS).
 During my time in her lab, I worked on two projects.
 The first was a collaborative project with another undergraduate student, titled, “Investigating ribosomal protein (bS21-2) in a pathogenic bacterium”.
-As we had opposing schedules ocassionally, we had to put extra attention towards communicating verbally and written in our notebooks what we had accomplished individually.
-This project consisted of cloning plasmids, to create different strain architectures to test if various regions of DNA sequences were sensitive to a specific protein’s presence.
-The project concluded with a β-galactosidase assay.
-The results were not as expected, and the project was acquired by a Master’s student to continue.
+As my lab partner and I frequently had opposing schedules, we had to put extra attention towards communicating verbally and written in our notebooks what we had accomplished individually.
+This project started with cloning plasmids containing regulatory sequences fused to a reporter gene, lacZ.
+We used these plasmids to create cells containing these reporters.
+This allowed us to assess if various of DNA sequences led to regulation by the presence of a specific protein.
+We assessed regulatory activity with β-galactosidase assays.
+The results were less straightforward than expected, and the project was acquired by a Master’s student to continue.
 After the joint project, I felt more confident to start an independent project titled, “Discovery of Genes Involved in F. tularensis Survival in Freshwater”.
 I have conducted and validated the preliminary data for this project and will be hopefully conducting the last remaining steps of the project, with the guidance of my professor, in the coming weeks.

 There are two major takeaways outside of the science that these projects taught me.
 One is the crucial nature of project and time management are as well as how failure plays a role in science.
 For one semester, I had to split my time between my two research projects.
 This required that I meticulously plan my week.
 I consider myself a hardworking student, but in school every question has an answer, and these answers are based on prior knowledge.
-In the lab, when I encountered a problem it often reuqired that I learn on something new instead.
+In the lab, when I encountered a problem it often required that I learn on something new instead.
 In these situations, I often asked my graduate student and professor for help troubleshooting or went to the internet to ask questions.
 These two skills are transferable to any research positions and gaining them has set me up to be a successful trainee.